Ask anyone who has emigrated to Canada, what they miss the most about back home, chances are high they’ll answer: Family.

 Restrictions to Family Sponsorship or Who Can Be a Sponsor:

 Not everyone who is a permanent resident or Canadian Citizen is eligible for sponsoring someone.
 If your situation falls under any of the conditions below, you will not be allowed to sponsor anyone.

 - Outstanding child support payments or alimony;

 - Sponsored someone else before and failed to meet the agreements;

-These are just some examples of why you may be prevented from sponsoring someone, keep in mind every individual case is different.
+These are just some examples of why you may be prevented from sponsoring someone, keep in mind every individual case of family immigration to Canada is different.
 To know the eligibility requirements for your own case and situation, it is best to speak with a Regulated Canadian Approved Consultant.

 Who Cannot be Sponsored?